Arc'teryx Atom SL Hoody

-What we like: Ultralight, versatile, and surprisingly great weather protection.
+What we like: Ultralight, versatile, and a nice balance of breathability and protection.

-What we don’t: Limited warmth and only moderately breathable.
+What we don’t: Limited warmth for the price.

 See the Men's Arc'teryx Atom SL See the Women's Arc'teryx Atom SL

 Within Arc’teryx’s popular Atom synthetic jacket series, the “SL” slots in as the lightest and most focused of the bunch.
-It isn’t very warm with insulation only in the torso and a minimalist, alpine-centric build, but over the past few years, this jacket has proven to be one of the most versatile pieces of gear I’ve tested.
+It isn’t very warm with insulation only in the torso and a minimalist, alpine-centric build, but over years of using multiple variations of the jacket, it’s proven to be one of the most versatile pieces of gear I’ve tested.
 From mid-winter runs and backcountry tours to shoulder-season hikes, the Atom SL is an incredibly capable and well-rounded companion.
-Below we break down the Atom SL’s warmth, weather protection, breathability, weight and packability, durability, fit and sizing, and more.
+Below we break down our experiences with the latest version of the Atom SL.
 To see how it stacks up, see our articles on the best synthetic jackets and best midlayers.

 As a midlayer, the Atom SL is equally versatile.
 Among hooded jackets, it’s one of the easiest to layer under a shell as the thin, uninsulated hood rolls and secures with a tab at the back of the neck (a new addition for the 2021 model).
 I often wear it under my ski jacket for the descents while touring, and I also commonly use it for resort days towards the beginning and end of the season (or in milder weather when temperatures are hovering around freezing).
 Another layer of insulation will likely be necessary on especially cold days or extended backcountry trips, but the Atom SL strikes a nice middle ground for a fairly wide range of uses and conditions.

-The “SL” in the Atom’s name is short for superlight, and my men’s medium hoody backs that up with a 9.4-ounce weight on our scale (it’s listed at 9.2 oz.).
-This puts it well under the rest of the Atom lineup: the LT (“lightweight”) is 14.6 ounces while the AR (“all round”) clocks in at 16 ounces, although both options are significantly warmer with insulation throughout the entire build.
-The aforementioned Proton FL comes at 11.4 ounces, and Arc’teryx’s recently updated, climbing-specific Nuclei FL is also heavier at 11.5 ounces.
-Outside of Arc’teryx’s lineup, Outdoor Research’s Refuge Hybrid features a similar insulation design with synthetic fill only at the front and under the arms and comes in lighter at 8.3 ounces, although it lacks both a hood and hand pockets.
-All in all, you’ll be hard-pressed to find comparable performance for less weight.
+The “SL” in the Atom’s name is short for superlight, and my men’s medium hoody backs that up with a 9.5-ounce weight on our scale (an exact match to its listed weight).
+This puts it well under the rest of the Atom lineup: the LT (“lightweight”) is 13.2 ounces while the AR (“all round”) clocks in at 1 pound even, although both options are significantly warmer with insulation throughout the entire build.
+The aforementioned Proton FL comes at 11.4 ounces, and Arc’teryx’s climbing-specific Nuclei FL is also heavier at 11.5 ounces.
+Outside of Arc’teryx’s lineup, Patagonia’s Thermal Airshed features a similar insulation design with synthetic fill only at the front and under the arms and comes in lighter at 8.3 ounces, although it lacks both a hood and hand pockets.
+All in all, you’ll be hard-pressed to find comparable performance and versatility for less weight.

 As expected, the Atom SL is quite packable too, although we’re disappointed Arc’teryx doesn’t include a stuff sack or dedicated pocket (which would be a logical fit given its weight and intended uses).
 That said, you can roll the jacket up into its hood and secure it with the cinch.
-Arc’teryx claims the jacket compresses to the size of a large grapefruit, and it’s easy to fit into just about any pack (I even squeeze it into the back of my 5L running vest on occasion).
+Fully compressed, the jacket is about the size of a large grapefruit, and it’s easy to fit into just about any pack (I even squeeze it into the back of my 5L running vest on occasion).

 In terms of storage, Arc’teryx stuck to the basics with two zippered hand pockets.
 These are set higher on the body, so you can easily access them when wearing a pack or climbing harness.
 The taller height does mean your hands don’t rest as naturally in them, which is a downside for daily use.
 However, the interiors are quite generous and can easily accommodate my gloved hands.
 And given the jacket’s performance intentions and the fact that there are no other storage options, this feels like a very reasonable compromise.

 Ultralight products aren’t known for their durability, but Arc’teryx has toed a nice line between weight savings and toughness with the Atom SL.
 The jacket uses a 20-denier (D) shell fabric, which is undoubtedly light but significantly more durable than many UL models (one example is Patagonia’s ultra-thin 10D Micro Puff, which we found to be considerably more tear-prone).
-After more than three years of use, I can confidently say I’ve put the Atom SL through the wringer, and it’s still in fantastic shape.
+And after about 5 months of consistent use as both a mid- and outer layer, it’s still in fantastic shape.
 The shell has no tears, the interior still looks and feels great, and I’ve had no hiccups with the performance of the zippers or cinch cords.
 Even the stretchy fabrics along the side panels haven’t loosened or lost their shape.
-The only sign of wear is pilling at the interior of these panels, but the exterior still looks nearly like new.
-We set a high bar for Arc’teryx products, and the Atom SL has well exceeded our expectations.
+And based on how well my prior SL held up to 3+ years of abuse—and that model technically had a less durable face fabric—I feel the latest jacket should have a good lifespan.

-The Atom SL was one of the first Arc’teryx items I tested, and I immediately came to appreciate its excellent fit.
+The original Atom SL was one of the first Arc’teryx items I tested, and I immediately came to appreciate its excellent fit.
 And the same holds true for the new one: The medium size has a trim cut that’s perfect for my build (for reference, I’m 5’9” and 155 lbs.).
 Combined with the excellent comfort from the stretchy fabrics, it’s been flawless for active and everyday use.
 I’ve worn the Atom SL over a range of baselayers (from ultralight to heavyweight) and never had an issue with mobility, and its low-profile design means it easily slides under a shell.
 Finally, as I touched on above, the jacket has a slightly longer cut at the back (29.1 in.) and fairly long arms, which are great for applications like climbing or cycling.
 That said, the length is still entirely workable for other activities or when wearing the jacket as a midlayer.

 Other Versions of the Arc'teryx Atom SL

 We put the men’s Atom SL Hoody through its paces for this review, and Arc’teryx also makes the jacket in a women’s version.
-The women’s Atom SL Hoody costs the same at $229 and sports an identical build and feature set, but it’s lighter at 8.3 ounces and is available in different colorways (five at the time of publishing, including a bright magenta and orange).
-To round out the superlight offerings, Arc’teryx makes the Atom SL in a vest version.
-The men’s vest weighs just 5.6 ounces, costs $149, and is very similar in overall design to the hoody reviewed here.
+The women’s Atom SL Hoody costs the same at $229 and sports an identical build and feature set, but it’s lighter at 8.4 ounces and is available in different colorways (five at the time of publishing, including a bright magenta and classy light purple).
+In addition to the hoodies, Arc’teryx also makes the Atom SL in a vest version.
+The men’s vest weighs just 6.3 ounces, costs $149, and is very similar in overall design to the hoody reviewed here.
 To round out the superlight offerings, Arc’teryx more recently released the Atom SL Anorak, which shares many of the same features but boasts a single chest pocket and partial zipper at the front ($209; 8.6 oz. for the men’s version).

-- Incredibly versatile: the Atom SL functions well as an outer layer for cold-weather running and backcountry skiing, but also works as a midlayer for resort use and other less aerobic activities.
+- Extremely versatile: The Atom SL functions well as an outer layer for cold-weather running, hiking, and backcountry skiing, but also works as a midlayer for resort use and other less aerobic activities.

-- Despite the relatively thin 20-denier shell, the Atom SL is hardwearing and has held up impressively well—I have no tears in my jacket after three years of use.
+- Despite the relatively thin 20-denier shell, the Atom SL is hardwearing and has held up impressively well.

 What We Don’t